 Best 3D Printers: How did we test them?

 This will be done fairly, with dues given to different materials and printer types, with resin printers being subject to smaller, more detailed models to replace the stringing test.
-Design, price and performance will be also be explored as sections within the reviews.
+Design, price, and performance will also be explored as sections within the reviews.